-Duke’s Office of Durham and Regional Affairs seeks to apply knowledge in service of society as highlighted in Duke’s strategic plan, “Making a Difference.”
+Duke’s Office of Durham and Community Affairs seeks to apply knowledge in service of society as highlighted in Duke’s strategic plan, “Making a Difference.”
 By broadening the university’s role as a partner and advocate for economic and community development throughout the city, the office works to improve quality of life and to build strong Duke-Durham connections.
 Explore our stories, photos and archives to learn more about our work and our partners.

 From left to right, the four students remaining in the spelling bee are Evan Fahringer, Caroline Lazarus, Isabel LingYu Peng Murray and Jason Sorin.
 The Duke University Regional Spelling Bee Read More